Skip to main content

 Modern Good Practices for Python Development

-·16 mins
+·14 mins

 Python has a long history, and it has evolved over time.
 This article describes some agreed modern best practices.

-Using Python #
+Using Python for Development #

 Avoid Using the Python Installation in Your Operating System #

 If your operating system includes a Python installation, avoid using it for your projects.
-This Python installation is for operating system tools.
+This Python installation is for system tools.
 It is likely to use an older version of Python, and may not include all of the standard features.
 An operating system copy of Python should be marked to prevent you from installing packages into it, but not all operating systems set the marker.

 Install Python With Tools That Support Multiple Versions #

-Ensure that the tool compiles Python, rather than downloading standalone builds.
-These standalone builds are modified versions of Python that are maintained by a third-party.
 Both the pyenv tool and the Visual Studio Code Dev Container feature automatically compile Python, but you must change the mise configuration to use compilation.

 Use the Most Recent Version of Python That You Can #